MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/virtual-entity-documentdb-provider-requirements.md

 ## Best practices and limitations

-- Although you can have only one entity for each Data Source, you can have multiple Data Sources with different entities connecting to the same Collection in the Azure Cosmos DB.
+- Although you can have only one entity for each Data Source, you can have multiple Data Sources with different entities connecting to the same Collection in the [!INCLUDE [cc-azure-cosmos-db](../includes/cc-azure-cosmos-db.md)].
 - You can’t segment the data in a collection by entity.
 - [!INCLUDE [cc-azure-cosmos-db](../includes/cc-azure-cosmos-db.md)] databases do not require a schema, however the data within the [!INCLUDE [cc-azure-cosmos-db](../includes/cc-azure-cosmos-db.md)] must be structured using a predictable schema.
 - Although the [!INCLUDE [cc-docdb-api-data-provider](../includes/cc-docdb-api-data-provider.md)] implements query translation of projection, filtering, and sorting operators, it does not support join operations.